-10) Complete the text, using the prompts in brackets.
+10 Complete the text, using the prompts in brackets.

 There should be more PE classes at school.
-I 1 (be / opinion) that the more young people exercise, the better.
-2 (points / favour) such an idea.
-First of all, 3 (students' / standpoint), extra PE classes would mean they don't have to spend money to keep fit.
-4 (same / say) about parents who would appreciate the fact that schools look after their children's physical well-being.
-However, 5 (question / remain): who would pay for all those hours?
+I 1am of the opinion (be / opinion) that the more young people exercise, the better.
+1There are several points in favour of (points / favour) such an idea.
+First of all, 3from the students' standpoint (students' / standpoint), extra PE classes would mean they don't have to spend money to keep fit.
+4The same can be said (same / say) about parents who would appreciate the fact that schools look after their children's physical well-being.
+However, 5the question remains (question / remain): who would pay for all those hours?

-- 11) Work in pairs and test each other.
+11) Work in pairs and test each other.

-- Student A: go to page 105.
+Student A: go to page 105.

-- Student B: go to page 112.
+Student B: go to page 112.